Simple Interest and Compound Interest

 🛎️ How to Calculate Simple Interest?

-• The total amount is calculated using Total = Principal + Interest.
+• The total amount = Principal + Interest, since the principal stays the same each year.

 🛎️ How to Calculate Compound Interest?